 If the program calls any subprograms, or uses any operating system services other than GETMAIN, FREEMAIN, ATTACH, and XCTL, it must first save the contents of register 13 and then load the address of an 18 fullword save area into register 13.
 This save area is in the problem program and is used by any subprograms or operating system services called by the problem program.
-At completion, the problem program re-

 At completion, the problem program restores the contents of general registers 14, 15 and 0-12 by use of the RETURN system macro instruction (which also indicates program completion).
-The content of register 13 must be restored before execution of the RETURN macro instruction.
+The contents of register 13 must be restored before execution of the RETURN macro instruction.